 All forms on this page are provided without any warranty, express or implied, as to their legal effect or completeness.
-Banahan Martinez Weatherford, PLLC urges those using these forms to always seek competent legal advice before signing any document.
+Banahan Almaguer Weatherford, PLLC urges those using these forms to always seek competent legal advice before signing any document.

 Sellers and agents must read these instructions carefully!